A STEM Education partnership

-Eco-Green Program, a STEM Education Partnership between General Motors and National Wildlife Federation, brings together GM facilities, dealerships, and suppliers with local schools to provide continuous support for student-driven sustainability projects.
-Schools receive a $700 grant, community mentor, and full project implementation support from NWF.
+Eco-Green Program, a STEM Education Partnership between General Motors and National Wildlife Federation, brings together GM facilities and employees with local schools to provide continuous support for student-driven sustainability projects.
+Schools receive a $500 grant, community mentor, and full project implementation support from NWF.
 Join Us

 Below is an interactive GIS Story Map, that combines multimedia content with geography to tell the story of the Eco-Green program as a nationwide collaboration between schools and General Motors dealers, suppliers and facilities across the country.
 Click on each location within the map to learn more about the partnership projects.